RasheedLewis/VibeCraft/docs/more/DESIGN_SYSTEM.md

 ## **Purpose**

 The **VibeCraft Design System** ensures a cohesive, expressive, music-driven experience across web, product UI, and marketing assets.
-It reflects VibeCraft’s core mission:
+It reflects VibeCraft's core mission:

 > **Transform music into motion using AI-driven synesthetic visuals.**

 The design system balances **artistic expression** with a **clean, cinematic UI** musicians feel comfortable working in.

 ---